NuclearPhoenixx/RouteryPi/README.md

 bridge_fd 0
 bridge_stp off
 ```
 This will result in the Pi using DHCP which means it can be used in **any existing** network.
 The downside of this is that you have to find out the IP address if you want to, let's say, use SSH.
 You could use a static IP address by changing the **br0**(!) interface config a little bit - just google 'static ip raspberry pi'.
-(For the lazy: https://duckduckgo.com/?q=static+ip+raspberry+pi) **Info: I will update this section with instructions on how to do so.**
+(For the lazy: https://duckduckgo.com/?q=static+ip+raspberry+pi)

 **Final steps**